• Home

 Photo: Julie Wiatt

 Today, Birth Options Alliance continues its efforts to share information with expectant parents about their choices, and support them when they have made their decision.
-The group accomplishes these goals through outreach at community events, compiling and distributing directories of care providers in the DC area, coordinating advocacy opportunities, and by hosting an active online discussion group, where just about any question about birth options is asked and answered by BOA’s more than 800 listserv members.
+The group accomplishes these goals through compiling and distributing directories of care providers in the DC area, and by hosting an online discussion group and Facebook page, where just about any question about birth options is asked and answered by BOA’s more than 1000 listserv members.